Why does the City of Austin use a wastewater average as the basis for my wastewater bill?

 Why can't everyone use the same months to calculate their wastewater average?

-Austin Water meter readers have over 900,000 customers divided into 20 different districts around town.
-Each of those districts has a distinct monthly “billing cycle” reflected by the “read date” on your water bill.
-The date that your water meter is read determines your wastewater averaging schedule.
+Austin Water meter readers visit over 900,000 meters in 20 different districts.
+Each district has a corresponding "billing cycle” that dictates when your water meter will be read and when your wastewater averaging period will begin.

 Can I choose different months to determine my wastewater average?

-No, the months used to determine your wastewater average are determined by the dates of your billing cycles that occur during the established winter averaging period.
+No, the months used to determine your wastewater average are determined by your billing cycle.

 How can I lower my wastewater bill?